apache/mynewt-site/docs/os/heap.md

 #### Returned values

-NULL: size adjustment was not successful.
+NULL: size adjustment was not successful. <br>
-<ptr>: pointer to new start of memory block
+ptr: pointer to new start of memory block

 #### Notes